Hannebit16/DIstanceLearning1/README.md

 # DIstanceLearning1
-i don't know it this will work
+i don't know if this will work